Chandru-169/HR-Database-Insights-through-Interactive-Tableau-Dashboard/README.md

+## Intrduction

+This HR dashboard project is designed to provide leadership and HR teams with a clear, data-driven view of the organization’s workforce.
+By integrating and visualizing key HR metrics such as headcount, hiring and attrition trends, diversity, compensation, and performance—the dashboard enables informed decision-making, supports strategic workforce planning, and helps identify opportunities for improvement in talent management and organizational effectiveness.

 ## Dashboard Recording

 https://github.com/user-attachments/assets/a30a5992-4381-485a-b7b5-edce542773e1

-**Intrduction:** This HR dashboard project is designed to provide leadership and HR teams with a clear, data-driven view of the organization’s workforce.
-By integrating and visualizing key HR metrics—such as headcount, hiring and attrition trends, diversity, compensation, and performance—the dashboard enables informed decision-making, supports strategic workforce planning, and helps identify opportunities for improvement in talent management and organizational effectiveness.

 ## Power Point Presentation